AJenbo/DiabloGrooboAnalysis/readme.md

 ![](Attachments/DiabloCharacterScreen.png)
 _Figure 4 - Character select screen where no music is playing_

-The character select screen has no music playing.
-In Diablo 1.05 and later, music is absent on the character select screen due to changes made to the menu.
-This indicates that this portion of the run was performed on a later version of the game, suggesting a video splice between the main menu and the character select menu.
+The character select screen has no music playing. *Diablo* 1.05 and later lack music when on the character select screen.
+This indicates that this portion of the run was performed on a later version of the game, indicating the presence of a video splice between the main menu and the character select menu.

 ## Invalid Dungeon Level Sequence
 Starting at 0:48 in dungeon level (hereafter dlvl) 1 through 1:33 in dlvl 9, each dungeon level has a distance between the entrance stairs and the stairs to the next level consisting of 7 steps for dlvl 1-4, 5 steps for dlvl 5-8, and 3 steps for dlvl 9.
 Such a favorable sequence does not naturally occur from the map generation in _Diablo_ in any version of the game.
 The team created [Diablo map generation](https://github.com/Matthew-petroff/diablo-mapgen) analysis tools and performed an exhaustive search of the entire space of all game seeds (which change based on the date and time a new game is started) to identify levels with the shortest walking distance.
 No date, including invalid dates before 1970 or after 2038 as described in [[#Appendix A Diablo Level Generation|Appendix A: Diablo Level Generation]], creates a seed which produces the sequence of stairs shown in the run.